c-base/circle/README.md

 The timestamp of the formal closing is written to the database.
 This leaves no open topic allowing for another topic to be formally opened.

+## Attendance

+During the opening phase of a circle-event an attendance-list is compiled.
+This list splits all attendees into categories.
+There are aliens, members, circle-members, transcript-writers and the moderator.

+Once the circle-event has been formally opened the attendance list should be persisted.
+Attendees showing up after formal opening or leaving before formal closing should be stored in two separate lists together with human-readable timestamps.
+If they come and go several times, the two timestamps should range from the first check-in all the way until the last check-out.

+Un-/Presence should also be transparently marked within the transcript protocol chronology - as in: between what two topics, did the change in attendance occur.